Panos Constantinou: AEL Limassol

 Panos is a product of AEL's youth academies.
-He became a regular member of AEL in the 2007-2008 season and performed well.
-In the 2008-2009 season it looked like he was going to be second choice goalkeeper, after the signing of highly cited goalkeeper Pierre Ebede.
+He became a regular member of AEL in the 2007–2008 season and performed well.
+In the 2008–2009 season it looked like he was going to be second choice goalkeeper, after the signing of highly cited goalkeeper Pierre Ebede.
 However, after some very poor performances by Ebede, Constantinou was handed the starting position.
 So, he had established himself as the first-choice goalkeeper for AEL Limassol, despite his young age.
 He made some great saves and since he was in a very good form, it was expected by the media and fans to receive a national call-up, but this never happened.
-His exceptional form during the 2008-2009 season earned him a new 1-year contract with AEL Limassol which he signed on the 24th of March 2008, and stayed to the club until the summer of 2010.
+His exceptional form during the 2008–2009 season earned him a new 1-year contract with AEL Limassol which he signed on 24 March 2008, and stayed to the club until the summer of 2010.